 Survodutide: the dual agonist nobody's heard of

-The numbers were the most dramatic of the three trials — up to 83% MASH resolution and 52% fibrosis improvement at the highest dose.
+The numbers held their own among the three trials — up to about 62% MASH improvement at the best-performing dose versus 14% on placebo, with fibrosis improvement reaching roughly two-thirds of patients who had F2-F3 fibrosis.
 But survodutide isn't a pure GLP-1.
-The glucagon receptor activation adds a distinct hepatic mechanism: glucagon directly stimulates fatty acid oxidation in the liver, essentially telling the organ to burn its own stored fat.
-That's a liver-specific pathway GLP-1s alone don't activate as strongly.
+The glucagon-receptor half of it adds a distinct liver mechanism: glucagon directly stimulates fatty acid oxidation in the liver, basically telling the organ to start burning its own stored fat.
+That's a liver-specific pathway GLP-1s alone don't push as hard.

 The Phase 3 program (SYNCHRONIZE) is underway.
-Survodutide isn't approved for anything yet, and its side-effect profile — particularly around nausea and appetite suppression — is still being characterized at scale.
+Survodutide isn't approved for anything yet, and its side-effect profile — nausea and appetite suppression in particular — is still being mapped out at scale.

-Worth mentioning because it shows the pipeline direction: the pharmaceutical industry is now engineering multi-agonist molecules with MASH as a primary target, not a secondary finding.
+It's worth a mention mainly for what it tells you about where the pipeline is headed: drugmakers are now engineering multi-agonist molecules with MASH as a primary target, not a happy accident on the side.

 Why this was invisible for so long

 Fatty liver disease is spectacularly under-diagnosed.
-Most people with NAFLD have no symptoms.
-Liver enzymes on routine bloodwork — ALT and AST — can be normal even with moderate steatosis.
-The gold-standard diagnosis requires a liver biopsy or, at minimum, specialized imaging like FibroScan or MRI-PDFF.
-None of those are in a standard annual physical.
+Most people with NAFLD feel nothing at all.
+Liver enzymes on routine bloodwork — ALT and AST — can read perfectly normal even with moderate steatosis.
+The gold-standard diagnosis is a liver biopsy, or at minimum specialized imaging like FibroScan or MRI-PDFF.
+None of that shows up in a standard annual physical.

-So the typical trajectory looks like this: someone gets prescribed Wegovy or Zepbound for weight management.
+So the typical trajectory goes like this.
+Someone gets prescribed Wegovy or Zepbound for weight management.
 They lose weight.
-Their doctor checks metabolic markers — A1c, lipids, blood pressure — and those improve.
+Their doctor checks the metabolic markers — A1c, lipids, blood pressure — and the numbers improve.
 Nobody orders a liver biopsy.
 Nobody runs a FibroScan.
 The liver gets better, and nobody measures it.
+Real healing, happening in the dark, in an organ no one thought to look at.

 The clinical trials forced the measurement.
 ESSENCE biopsied patients at baseline and at 72 weeks.
 That's why we know.
 In routine practice, the same improvements are almost certainly happening at scale across millions of GLP-1 users — and almost nobody is tracking them.